yandextaxitech/binaryprefs/README.md

 Please, use only one instance of preferences by name, this saves you from non-reasoned allocations.

-#### Override default directory

-You should re-implement your own `DirectoryProvider`, which is the provider of base storing directory.

 #### Dealing with `Persistable`

 `Persistable` contract been added for fast and flexible saving and it's